curtisullerich/wedding/travel.md

 few miles from our house, and has rentals available in the summer.
 You can fish and use non-powered watercraft here, but swimming isn't allowed.
 You can park along Stevens Canyon Rd and find a spot to splash in the creek, though!
+- There is a [disc golf
+course](https://www.svdgc.org/villa-maria-disc-golf-course) in Stevens Creek County Park.
+Parking in the lot is $6, but you can park along Stevens Canyon Rd (like [here](https://maps.app.goo.gl/gLxGyMbuzxnDZNue6)) and take the trail in.